 All applicants who identify as a researcher (including academic institutions) or a Government of Canada department or agency will be required to identify at least one non-researcher, non-government co-applicant to be eligible for funding.
-In that case, the co-applicant must be either a primary producer, an agri-processor, an industry organization, or an agri-food related service provider (non-research).
+In that case, the co-applicant must be either a primary producer, an agri-processor, an industry organization, or a service provider (non-research).